-"The Party membership tests its leaders at meetings of Party 'activities,' at conferences and at congresses by hearing their reports, by criticising defects, and finally, by electing or not electing this or that leading comrade to leading bodies.
-The strict adherence to democratic centralism in the Party, as the rules of our Party demand, the obligatory election of Party bodies, the right to nominate and to object to candidates, secret ballot, freedom of criticism and self-criticism-all these and similar measures must be carried out in order, among other things, to facilitate the testing and control of Party leaders by the Party membership."
+"The rank-and-file members verify their leaders at meeting of active Party workers, at conferences and congresses, by listening to their reports, by criticizing defects, and finally by electing or not electing some or other leading comrades to the leading Party organs.
+Precise operation of democratic centralism in the Party as demanded by our Party statutes, unconditional electiveness of Party organs, the right to put forward and to withdraw candidates, the secret ballot and freedom of criticism and self-criticism-all these and similar measures must be carried into life, in order to facilitate the check-up on, and control over, the leaders of the Party by the rank-and-file Party members."

 Here is an example of Stalin's approach to the question!
 In the light of this it is clear to us why the Plenum of the Central Committee considered it necessary to bring to the forefront measures of inner-Party democracy.
-The C.C. decided to rally all the two million members of the Communist Party to active participation in the Party's cadre policy, to the verification of cadres and to constant control over them, to the work of educating them, to the constant promotion of the most reliable, most devoted and most capable active Party workers to leading work in the Party organisations.
+The Central Committee decided to rally the two million members of the Communist Party to active participation in the Party's cadre policy, to the verification of cadres and to constant control over them, to the work of educating them, to the constant promotion of the most reliable, most devoted and most capable active Party workers to leading work in the Party organizations.

-The Communist Parties of all countries should draw lessons from this for themselves as well, and should learn from the Party of Lenin and Stalin in Bolshevik fashion to apply the methods of inner-Party democracy both in order to raise the general political activity of the Party organisations and in particular to draw the Party membership into active participation in the operation of the Party's cadre policy.
+The Communist Parties of all countries should draw lessons from this for themselves as well, and learn from the Party of Lenin and Stalin to apply in Bolshevik fashion the methods of inner-Party democracy both to raise the general political activity of Party organizations and, in particular, to draw the Party membership into active participation in the operation of the Party's cadre policy.

 In the decisions of the Plenum, the application of methods of inner-Party democracy is combined with a number of new measures for educating and training cadres.
-A net-work of Party educational courses is to be organised for the leaders of all Party organisations and for their assistants.
+A network of Party educational courses is to be organized for the leaders of all Party organizations and for their assistants.
 The Central Committee of the C.P.S.U. is straining every effort to equip its cadres ideologically, to extend their political outlook, to make them real Marxist-Leninists, capable of finding their bearings independently in home and foreign policy.